 Using the proper tool can be the difference between a scratched ceiling and a seamless removal.
 We recommend a 12-inch putty knife over a 6-inch, not only for time but it will have a bigger surface of scraping power.
 There actually are popcorn removal tools

 Take Your Time

-Removing popcorn ceilings can be a tedious process, but it’s essential to slow down, and don’t rush.
+When learning how to remove popcorn ceilings, you learn it can be a tedious process, but it’s essential to slow down, and don’t rush.
 Slow, long strokes in the same direction can get a lot of material off at once, but also keep the knife from catching the drywall and leaving a scratch or gouge.